 Peppermint tea is thought to improve both long-term memory and working memory, according to a study by Northumbria University.

 The smell of rosemary can significantly improve prospective memory, which is our ability to remember to do something.
 This was found to be particularly beneficial to exam students in improving test results, as well as those over 65-years old.
-Read more about the healing power of herbs.

 Foods that contain medium-chain triglycerides (MCTs) may also have added benefits to our memory.
 They include: